 - Content creation and editing, including revision history to track changes.

-- Version control to show the publication status of content (ex., “draft,” “approved,” “published”).
+- Version control to show the publication status of content (e.g., “draft,” “approved,” “published”).

 - Security controls for writing content so you can assign certain author privileges if you allow other people to submit content (articles) to your WordPress site.

-- Automatic notifications – you can be sent emails when other people comment on your articles, submit content, follow your content, etc.
+- Automatic notifications – WordPress will send emails to you when other people comment on your articles, submit content, follow your content, etc.